Awsgandouz/Enigma-Tester/README.md

 Summer project first year computer science engineering
 # Enigma-Tester
-Python application to test the performance of some OpenSSL algorthims for encryption and decryption
+Desktop application to test the performance of some OpenSSL algorthims for encryption and decryption.

 ### Installation